Gastric Sleeve Surgery Complications, Risks

 The potential for complications after gastric sleeve surgery can be reduced if you follow the preparation and recovery plans given to you by your surgeon.
 By choosing one of our competent and qualified bariatric surgeons, Mexico Bariatric Center will provide you with the best possible outcome for your weight loss surgery decision.
 Ultimately, this allows your fears to dissolve.

 Any surgery runs the risk of complications occurring both during and after a surgical procedure.
-By taking the time to understand them fully, you give yourself the opportunity to decide if the risks of Gastric Sleeve seem worth the chance of having the surgery.
-The most common and life-threatening complications of sleeve gastrectomy are leaks, staple line bleeding, and strictures.
+By taking the time to understand them fully, you give yourself the opportunity to decide if the Gastric Sleeve surgery complications and risks seem worth the chance of having the surgery.
+The most common and life-threatening gastric sleeve surgery complications are leaks, staple line bleeding, and strictures.
 If you have any questions regarding the complications of weight loss surgery, ask your doctor questions.

 Possible complications from gastric sleeve surgery include: